Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 15. Determine planned speeches/toasts and in which order.

-16. Consider the timing and plan a timeline with the venue if needed for serving each course if it’s a plated dinner not to interrupt the speeches.
+16. Consider the timing and plan a timeline with the venue for serving each course if it’s a plated dinner not to interrupt the speeches.

-17. Plan a time for giving out gifts to the wedding party.
+17. Plan a time to give out gifts to the wedding party.

-18. Remind your guests of anything for the next day that could be important for them to know should there have been any changes.
+18. Remind your guests of anything important for the next day, should there have been any changes.

 Final Thoughts